+We perform an ablation study of the two proposed augmentations, sub-pixel and pose augmentations by incrementally adding them to the Baseline data.
+We abbreviate data-sets as: Baseline data as B (that includes image domain flips and integer pixel translations), Baseline data with proposed sub-pixel augmentations as B+S, Baseline data with proposed sub-pixel and pose augmentations as B+S+P. Moreover, to provide a lower bound on test-error of data augmentation approaches at all the sub-sampling ratios, we use a genie aided approach (non realizable in practice) by utilizing the full SOC data-set to learn CNN features, but use only the sub-sampled training data-set for the fully connected classifier layers.
+This forms the test-error curve referred as F (for Full-data) in Fig. \ref{fig:MainResults}.

 The Full-data plot in the Fig. \ref{fig:MainResults} (values in table \ref{table:MainResults}), shows the importance of extracting good quality features, i.e., if we had access to all the poses, we would learn very good features.
-Having good features makes classification quite easy, evident from the low test errors even in very low data availability.
-The sub-sampling has little effect on the generalization performance in this case.
-The Baseline data plot shows a considerable amount of test error, especially in low data availability.
+Having good features makes classification quite easy, evident from the low test errors even in very low data availability for learning the classifier.
+The sub-sampling has little effect on the generalization performance for the genie-aided case.
+The Baseline data plot shows a considerable amount of test error, especially in low training-data availability.